siboles/bioMultiScale/README.md

 where the "all" indicates all time steps.
 Alternatively, a list of time values separated by spaces can be provided.

-This will create a directory with named BASENAME_OF_SOLUTION_FILE_vtk_files and contain vtk polydate files for each time step requested.
+This will create a directory named BASENAME_OF_SOLUTION_FILE_vtk_files and contain vtk polydata files for each time step requested.
 Also, the data.pvd file allows for proper import of all files into ParaView for animation with proper time values.